 Check out the list of secular Buddhist groups and communities in the USA.

 Take a look at the secular Buddhist groups and communities in Australia

-Check out the variety of secular Buddhist groups and communities in Aotearoa New Zealand.
+Check out the secular Buddhist groups & communities in Aotearoa New Zealand.